Verizon DSL Internet Review

 |Download speeds||0.5 Mbps – 15 Mbps|

 |Upload speeds||384 Kbps – 768 Kbps|

 Verizon DSL delivers consistently fast speeds and a wide variety of speed tiers.

 A qualified yes.

-One or two average internet users who don’t do a ton of downloading, and anyone whose priority is receiving good customer experience.
+✓ Best for one or two average internet users who don’t do a ton of downloading.

 Excellent download rates